ShootingStar91/tehtavalistasovellus/documentation/kayttotapaukset.md

 DELETE FROM kayttaja WHERE kayttaja.id = 5;

 DELETE FROM aihe WHERE aihe.id IN (5, 6, 8, 10, 15, 17);

+DELETE FROM aihe
+WHERE NOT EXISTS (
+    SELECT 1 FROM tehtavaaihe WHERE tehtavaaihe.aiheid = aihe.id
+);
 ```

 ### Ylläpitäjä nimeltä Ismo